rogerpadilla/prouter/README.md

 ### Why prouter?

 * __Unobtrusive:__ it is designed from the beginning to play well with others libraries, frameworks and vanilla JS.
 Want to create a hibrid-mobile-app or a web-spa using something like [React](https://facebook.github.io/react/), [Polymer](https://www.polymer-project.org/), [Handlebars](http://handlebarsjs.com/) or just vanilla JS?
-Want to render in both sides the backend and the front-end?
-Have an existing project and want to modernize?
+Have an existing project and want to modernize it?
 Want a router component for integrating it on your own framework?
 Good news, prouter is created with all of those use cases in mind!
 * __No dependencies:__ no jQuery, no underscore... no dependencies at all.
 * __Lightweight:__ 7kb for the [minified](https://raw.githubusercontent.com/rogerpadilla/prouter/master/dist/prouter.min.js) version.
 * __Forward-thinking:__ written in [TypeScript](http://www.typescriptlang.org/) for the future and transpiled to ES5 with UMD format for the present... thus it transparently supports almost every modules' style out there: